 And you know what?
 The plain truth is that most of us are chronic overpackers.
 I think it’s entirely possible to travel with carry-on only (especially in the summertime!) if you pack effectively, efficiently, and get a little creative.

-You can also still look chic, even with a deficit of clothing and accessories.
+Think it’s impossible to travel with hand luggage only?
+Think again.
+You can still look chic, even with a deficit of clothing and accessories.
 Here are my tips for how to travel for up to a month without checking a bag.

 Never pack more than a week’s worth of clothing